Olympus E-M10 II vs E-M5 II

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced into a lower priced category (27 percent cheaper at launch).
+- More affordable: Was introduced into a lower priced category (41 percent cheaper at launch).

 - More modern: Is somewhat more recent (announced 6 months after the E-M5 II).

-Advantages of the Olympus OM-D E-M5 Mark II:
+Arguments in favor of the Olympus OM-D E-M5 Mark II:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.